-Behind every great art exhibit or gallery is a dedicated curator, working quietly and tirelessly to put together a show worth remembering, taking the conversation about art forward, gently nudging artists to push their boundaries and their thoughts, bringing together seemingly unrelated, disparate elements, which when seen together, make a story or an idea come alive.
-Here are five curators that are among the best that India has to offer.
+Behind every great art exhibit or gallery is a dedicated curator, working quietly and tirelessly to put together a show worth remembering, taking the conversation about art forward, gently nudging artists to push their boundaries, and bringing together seemingly unrelated, disparate elements, which when seen together, make a story or an idea come alive.
+Here are five top women art curators in India who are among the best the country has to offer.

 ‘Keeping it experimental’ seems to be the mantra for Bhavna Kakar, a curator, the gallerist behind Delhi’s famous Latitude 28 gallery, and the editor and publisher of ‘TAKE‘, an art magazine.
 In a career that has spanned almost 15 years, Kakar has curated shows featuring works of revered artists such as Jamini Roy, Jitish Kallat, Seema Kohli, and many others, but it is finding and nurturing young talent that bring new and cutting-edge disciplines to their body of work that has been a constant in Kakar’s unpredictable trajectory.

 Her passion for giving emerging talent a visible platform led to the initiation of the Delhi Contemporary Art Week in 2017.
 It was an initiative Kakar spearheaded to provide a space to contemporary artists who often found themselves overshadowed by the established masters, since contemporary art is mostly championed by the private sector.
 Through DCAW, Kakar opened up the world of South Asian contemporary art to young collectors.
 Only in its second edition yet, DCAW is already drawing parallels with the celebrated Mumbai Gallery Weekend.